joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

 *Remark*: In general, take a screenshot of the summary report in JMeter to explain what is happening.

 **Deliverables:**

+*Remark*: Make sur you have the cookies are kept between two requests.

-* Based on the previous step, run the JMeter script to have the base data set to compare with the other strategies.
-Take a screenshot of the summary report.
+1. Be sure the delay is of 0 milliseconds is set on `s1`.
+Do a run to have base data to compare with the next experiments.

-* Set a delay of 2500 milliseconds on `s1`.
+2. Set a delay of 250 milliseconds on `s1`.
 Relaunch a run with the JMeter script and explain what it is happening?

-* Set a delay of 250 milliseconds on `s1`.
+3. Set a delay of 2500 milliseconds on `s1`.
 Same than previous step.

-* In the two previous steps, are there any error?
+4. In the two previous steps, are there any error?
 Why?

-* Update the HAProxy configuration to add a weight to your nodes.
+5. Update the HAProxy configuration to add a weight to your nodes.
 For that, add `weight [1-256]` where the value of weight is between the two values (inclusive).
 Set `s1` to 2 and `s2` to 1.
 Redo the three first steps.

-* Now, change your HAProxy configuration file to remove the weight (for the moment) and change the balancing strategy.
-Use the `first` strategy.
-Reset the web apps to have no delay.
-Clear the JMeter results.

-* Do a JMeter run and explain what is happening.

-* Set a delay of 250 milliseconds on `s1` and redo the JMeter run.
-Explain what is happening.

-* Once again, reset the JMeter results and make sure your configuration file is ready to change for the `leastconn` strategy.

-* Do a new JMeter run with this strategy and explain what is happening.
-Is there another strategy that looks similar?
-If yes, which one?

-* Set the delay to `s1` at 250 milliseconds and redo a JMeter run.
-What do you observe?

-* Redo all the previous step but configure JMeter to not clear the cookies between each iterations.
-Compare:

-  * `roundrobin` with/without cookies erased
-  * `first` with/without cookies erased
-  * `leastconn` with/without cookies erased

-* Make a general comparison, in your own opinion, about the three strategies used there.
-Read the documentation to understand the differences.
+6. Now, redo all the 5 previous questions with the cookies cleared between two requests.
+You do not need to provide screenshots or deep explanations.
+We expect just one or two setence to summarize your observations of the behavior with/without cookies and the 0/250/2500 ms delays.

+### Task 5: Balancing strategies

+In this part of the lab, you will be less guided and you will have more opportunity to play and discover HAProxy.
+The main goal of this part is to play with various strategies and compare them together.

+We propose that you take the time to discover the different strategies in [HAProxy documentation](http://cbonte.github.io/haproxy-dconv/configuration-1.6.html#balance) and then pick two of them (can be round-robin but will be better to chose two others).
+Once you have chosen your strategies, you have to play with them (change configuration, use Jmeter script, do some experiments).

+**Deliverables:**

+1. Briefly explain the strategies you have chosen and why you have chosen them.

+2. Provide evidences that you have played with the two strategies (configuration done, screenshots, ...)

-* Finally, for the purpose of this lab, which is the best strategy for the case where both web application are 100% up and ready?
+3. Compare the both strategies and conclude which is the best for this lab (not necessary the best at all).

 #### References